Sign Up Free

 How Decentralized Finance Works Without Banks

 DeFi replaces banks, brokers, and exchanges with smart contracts.
-Here's how the three core mechanisms actually work, what's powering $95 billion in locked value, and where the real risks hide.
+Here is how the three core mechanisms actually work, what is powering $95 billion in locked value, and where the real risks hide.

 Key Takeaways